-We used three different methods to summarize the GEA results for each gene in a given simulation replicatea single SNP-based approach, the WZA and the top-candidate method developed by Yeaman et al. 2016).
+We used three different methods to summarize the GEA results for each gene in a given simulation replicate: a single SNP-based approach, the WZA and the top-candidate method developed by Yeaman et al. (2016).
 For all three tests, we used either the p-values from Kendall’s τ or BayPass.

 For the implementation of the single SNP-based approach, the SNPs with the most extreme test statistic (i.e. smallest p-value or largest Bayes factor) for each gene were recorded and other SNPs in the gene were subsequently ignored.
 This was done to prevent multiple outliers that are closely linked from being counted as separate hits.
-The single-SNP based method is perhaps most similar to how GEA analyses are typically interpreted (example REFS), as it relies upon the evidence from the most strongly associated SNP to assess significance for a closely linked gene.
+The single-SNP based method is perhaps most similar to how GEA analyses are typically interpreted, as it relies upon the evidence from the most strongly associated SNP to assess significance for a closely linked gene.

 We implemented a simplified version of the top-candidate method proposed by Yeaman et al (2016).
 The top-candidate method attempts to identify regions of the genome involved in local adaptation under the assumption that such regions may contain multiple sites that exhibit strong correlation with environmental variables.
 The top-candidate method asks whether there is a significant excess of "outlier" SNPs in a region compared to what one would expect given the genome wide distribution.
-The number of outliers in a given genomic region is tested against the average number of outliers seen in a gene using a binomial test.
+The number of outliers in a given genomic region is compared to the expected number of outliers based on the genome-wide proportion of SNPs that are outliers, using a binomial test.
 The p-value from the binomial test is used as a continuous index.

 For the implementation of the WZA, we converted the p-values (from Kendall’s τ) or Bayes factors (from BayPass), into empirical p-values.
 For each of the n SNPs present in a gene, empirical p-values were converted into z scores and used to calculate WZA scores using Equation 1.